Starbucks Case Study: How Starbucks Conquered The Coffee Industry?

 Starbucks - Name and Logo

 If you are wondering how did Starbucks start?
-Then, the story of Starbucks started back in 1971, when the company was a roaster and retailer of whole bean and ground coffee, tea and spices with a single store in Seattle’s Pike Place Market.
+Then, the story of Starbucks started when the company was a roaster and retailer of whole bean and ground coffee, tea, and spices with a single store in Seattle’s Pike Place Market.
+Gordon Bowker, Jerry Baldwin, and Zev Siegl founded Starbucks in 1971.

-Zev Siegel stated that at that time he knew the coffee industry inside and out, he was well-versed, especially with the gourmet end of the industry.
+Zev Siegl stated that at that time he knew the coffee industry inside and out, he was well-versed, especially with the gourmet end of the industry.
 Besides, he was also known as the most educated coffee guy in the country at that time.
-So, the three college friends - Zev Siegel, Jerry Baldwin and Gordon, started out with their coffee bean shop and roastery at Seattle’s famous Pike Place Market in 1971.
-Eventually, they found a mentor in Alfred Peet, who was the founder of Peet’s Coffee and the man responsible for bringing custom coffee roasting to the U.S. and started with the coffee business in full swing.
+So, the three college friends - Zev Siegl, Jerry Baldwin, and Gordon, started with their coffee bean shop and roastery at Seattle’s famous Pike Place Market in 1971.
+Eventually, they found a mentor in Alfred Peet, who was the founder of Peet’s Coffee and the man responsible for bringing custom coffee roasting to the U.S., and started with the coffee business in full swing.
 Starbucks initially began by selling coffee beans that were roasted by Peet's, a gourmet coffee company in Berkeley, California, and later on, started roasting on their own.

 The first Starbucks store was initiated in 1971 in Washington by 3 individuals who met while they were studying at the University of San Francisco: English educator Hun Baldwin, history educator Zev Siegl, and author Gordon Bowker.
 The trio was encouraged to sell top-notch espresso beans and hardware after businessman Alfred Peet showed them his style of simmering beans.